AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/rtcdp-b2c/module2.4/ex7.md

 When you take a closer look a the audience payload, you can see that `--aepUserLdap-- - Interest in Plans` is in status **realized**.

-An audience status of **realized** means that our profile is part of the audience, while the **exited** status means that our profile has been removed from the audience.
+An audience status of **realized** means that your profile is part of the audience, while the **exited** status means that our profile has been removed from the audience.

 ![6-06-vsc-activation-realized.png](./images/cs3.png)